|« PreviousNext »|

 We limit the number of instances that you can run.
 For more information, see How many instances can I run in Amazon EC2? in the Amazon EC2 FAQ.
 To request an increase in these limits, use the following form: Request to Increase Amazon EC2 Instance Limit.

 You can launch a G2 instance using Windows Server 2012 and Windows Server 2008 R2 AMIs.
 In addition, you can launch Linux HVM AMIs with the following operating systems: Amazon Linux, SUSE Enterprise Linux, and Ubuntu.
-If you encounter the following error and want to launch AMIs with operating systems not listed here, contact Customer Service or reach out through the Amazon EC2 forum.
+If you encounter the following error when launching a G2 instance from an AMI for a different operating system, contact Customer Service or reach out through the Amazon EC2 forum.

 Client.UnsupportedOperation: Instances of type 'g2.2xlarge' may not be launched from AMI <ami-id>.